Migracode-Barcelona/old-syllabus-contents/js-core-3/week-10/lesson.md

 ## Debugging with Chrome

-Follow this tutorial about [Debugging with Chrome](https://developers.google.com/web/tools/chrome-devtools/javascript/)
+Follow this tutorial about [Debugging with Chrome](https://developers.google.com/web/tools/chrome-devtools/javascript/) And try to solve the problem in the link 'Open Demo'

-Go back to the last Tracing Code exercises, put a breakpoint in the first line of code and debug line by line.

 # Good Design